 Here are some of the other kind of animated shows, served with a side of just enough crazy WTH-ness to satisfy the quirkiest big kid on the block (read: you, and no, I'm not picking on Cartoon Network):

 Pickle and Peanut: OK, my absolute favorite one has to be when Pickle and his buddy peanut, who work at a grocery store, follow the trail of one of their regulars to "Gramma Jail."
-You've got some live-action, too, but Pickle and Peanut are just two teenage hors d'oeuvre trying to have fun.
+You've got some live-action, too, but Pickle and Peanut are just two teenage hors d'oeuvres trying to have fun.
 Act fast; the last episode is slated for late January 2019 on Disney XD.
 After that, it's only on streaming services such as Amazon Prime Video.

 My Little Pony Equestria Girls: I guess it was just a matter of time before the official morphing of ponies that are also princesses into actual girls.
 Twilight Sparkle goes through a portal and into high school, running into two-legged versions of her buddies from Canterlot.
 Of course, they have to save the day -- a lot of the time with music.
 Every.
 Time.
 On two legs.
 Home video.

 Steven Universe: Steven Universe is the son of an average Joe and a Gem, a being that helps protect creation.
 After her death, three like beings decide to help Steven's father take care of him; after all, he's half-Gem.
 (It seems that Steven and his mother can't co-exist, so she gave her life for his.)
 There's Pearl, the pragmatic one; Amethyst, the rebellious one; and Garnet, the serious warrior who is voiced by songstress Estelle.
 They shape shift, they fuse together, they sing a lot, they dance.
 Other Gems come and mostly go, including: Smoky Quartz, welcome and voiced by Natasha Lyonne (Orange is the New Black); Peridot, annoying; the Rubies, curious; Bismuth, voiced by Uzo Aduba (OITNB) and a haughty Yellow Diamond, voiced by all-star Patti Lupone.
 They all have a fanatical following, as does show creator Rebecca Sugar.
 It's weird but it deals with real feelings and it's satisfying.
 The songs aren't bad, either.
 Cartoon Network and Hulu.

 Strictly for adults

 Mr. Pickles: He's a dog possessed by the devil.
 No one notices, even though his mouth always seems to be ringed with blood.
 "Good boy."
-Adult Swim.
+Hulu

-Rick & Morty: Like Zorn, Rick has been away from his family for quite some time.
+Rick and Morty: Like Zorn, Rick has been away from his family for quite some time.
 Except Rick is a mad scientist -- both definitions of mad -- and he drags his grandson, Morty, all over the universe with him doing mad -- both definitions again -- things.
-Adult Swim
+Adult Swim and Hulu

 BoJack Horseman: The horse (man?) is an actor who watches reruns of his old sitcom, Horsin' Around.
 He is insufferable, self-absorbed and irascible but not in a good way a la Archie Bunker; he's an equine Larry David.
 Listen to his girlfriend (and agent): "You look like a pile of crap ate a second pile of crap and pooped out a third pile of crap."
 Voice actors Will Arnett, Amy Sedaris, Alison Brie, Paul F. Tompkins and Aaron Paul, in that order, can be partially to blame for this.
 His breakfast?
 Carrots, pills and vodka -- blended.
 His life is as messy as that sounds.
 Of course, whose life wouldn't be messy when sentient animals and humans try to live together.
 Didn't they see Planet of the Apes?
 Netflix